 Subscribe now to receive your free copy of Low Carb Tips and Tricks which includes 20 easy to prepare recipes.
 Plus, get access to the weekly newsletter and special offers only for subscribers!

 It’s best to sift the almond and coconut flour before using in baked goods to get out any lumps.
-Above is a picture of the flour and spice mixture.
+Below is a picture of the flour and spice mixture.
 The texture isn’t far off from what a regular flour mix would look like since the low carb flours were sifted first.

 The grated zucchini is mixed in with the liquids just before adding the flour mixture.
-I used one small zucchini which yielded one and a half cups of packed grated zucchini.
+I used one small zucchini which yielded about one and a half cups of packed grated zucchini.

 The cupcake batter gets really thick after adding the flour mixture.
 This is because the coconut flour absorbs so much liquid.
 I debated whether or should add more liquid at this point, but decided to keep it as is.
 The reason was that my garlic coconut flour bagel batter was similar and those came out just fine after baking.

 Because the batter was so thick, I needed to press it into each cupcake liner.
 I used chopped walnuts so if you choose to leave the nuts out, the batter may not fill up each liner quite as much.
 Although you don’t have to, I find smoothing out the tops with your finger or the back of a spoon will give a nicer looking top after baked.

 When the zucchini spice cake cupcakes begin to brown and firm up is when you want to take them out of the oven.
 For me, this was about 25-30 minutes of baking.